awesomemotive/edd-shop-front/readme.txt

 = 1.1.4: May 27, 2014 =
 * Fix: tag name not displaying properly on tag archive pages
 * Tweak: better translation of shopfront_download_button() function
+* New: Added next/previous page navigation to search page

 = 1.1.3: January 30th, 2014 =